Vanessa Mendoza Cortés: Career

 Mendoza's career began as a psychologist in Barcelona, however in 2012 she returned to Andorra.
 In 2014 she founded and became president of Stop Violències, an organisation that campaigns against gender based violence and campaigns for the decriminalisation of abortion in Andorra.
 In 2018 Mendoza organised the first Andorran street protest, calling for the decriminalisation of abortion.
 She has been threatened with physical and sexual violence in response to her activism.

-In 2019 the government of Andorra filed a lawsuit against Mendoza, opening a defamation case against her.
-In 2019 she had spoken on television about the lack of abortion rights in her country presented a report on them to the United Nations Committee on the Elimination of Discrimination against Women (UN CEDAW).
-In December 2020 Mendoza's lawyer formally requested that the charges be dropped, but was denied.
-In February 2021 Amnesty International called for the case against Mendoza to be dropped.
-The Observatory for the Protection of Human Rights Defenders also called for the case to be dropped.
-It was reopened by a judge at the Andorra la Vella courthouse, where a dozen activists had gathered in support of Mendoza.
+Vanessa Mendoza Cortés was charged with criminal defamation after voicing concerns about Andorra’s total abortion ban at a meeting of the United Nations Committee on the Elimination of Discrimination against Women (CEDAW) to examine the country’s record on women’s rights in 2019.

+In 2020, after the Government filed a complaint, the public prosecutor brought three criminal defamation charges against her, but following an international outcry, two of the charges involving prison sentences were dropped.
+In December 2023 Vanessa Mendoza Cortés faced trial accused of a ‘crime against the prestige of the institutions’.

+On January 17th, 2024, she was acquitted by the Court.
+Amnesty International and other organizations commented on this occasion that "Vanessa Mendoza Cortes has paid a high price for defending human rights.
+She has endured an unjust protracted judicial process of more than three years which has impinged on her crucial work and that of the organization she represents".